-Exposes the student to a wide range of topics relating to the Internet.
-Students will learn how to perform basic searches, work with email, manage and tune the web browser, and make the Internet a practical and functional part of everyday life.
+Expose the student to a wide range of topics related to the Internet.
+Students will learn how to perform basic searches, work with email, manage and tune the web browser, recognize "fake news," and make the Internet a practical and functional part of everyday life.
 Designed to ease the fears of the novice and enhance the ability of the intermediate user.
-(L, C)
+(L. C)